 Wearing a helmet can significantly reduce the risk that a motorcyclist’s injuries will be severe or permanent while the absence of a helmet increases the rider’s risk of debilitating injuries or death.
 What was most surprising, however, was that motorcyclists were less likely to suffer injuries to their head, neck, face or spine altogether than to their torso, skin and lower bodies.

 Of all the non-lethal injuries reported in the CDC study, 30% were to the victims’ legs and feet.
-The most common injuries that occur to these areas include the following.
+The most common injuries that occur in these areas include the following.

-- Puncture wounds and lacerations— motorcyclists are at a much greater risk of coming into close contact with debris, sharp metal and glass through the course of an accident.
-These deep cuts and puncture wounds pose an immediate and long term risk to victims as foreign bodies may infect the wound.
-If the infection is not treated properly or spreads too rapidly, the victim may lose the limb.
+- Puncture wounds and lacerations— motorcyclists are at a much higher risk of coming into close contact with debris, sharp metal and glass through the course of an accident.
+These deep cuts and puncture wounds pose an immediate and long-term risk to victims as foreign bodies may infect the wound.
+If the infection is not treated correctly or spreads too rapidly, the victim may lose the limb.

 - Burns— serious accidents place riders at risk of suffering burns if they come in contact with flammable liquids or their motorcycles catch fire.

 Motorcyclists are also at risk of suffering injuries to their torsos and upper bodies in an accident.
-These injuries very similar to those to the lower body, but are less common.
-Wearing long sleeved shirts, a leather jacket and gloves will reduce the severity of road rash injuries and burns and may even protect you from some debris.
+These injuries are very similar to those of the lower body but are less common.
+Wearing long-sleeved shirts, a leather jacket and gloves will reduce the severity of road rash injuries and burns and may even protect you from some debris.
 The most common upper body injuries include.